Last updated on July 20, 2021.

 People born before 1967:

-For the vast majority, they are immune to measles because most will have contracted measles in the course of their lives.
+The vast majority are immune to measles because most will have contracted measles in the course of their lives.

 People born between 1967 and 1977: